amzn/selling-partner-api-docs/references/notifications-api/notifications.md

 <a name="notificationtype"></a>
 ### NotificationType
-The type of notification to which you want to subscribe.
+The type of notification.

- For more information about notification types, see the Notifications API Use Case Guide.
+ For more information about notification types, see [the Notifications API Use Case Guide](https://github.com/amzn/selling-partner-api-docs/blob/main/guides/en-US/use-case-guides/notifications-api-use-case-guide/notifications-use-case-guide-v1.md).

 *Type* : enum